Ancestral origins of environmental (in)attention: Heterogeneity Analysis

-We provide suggestive evidence of a muted effect by rerunning \hyref{main_eq}{Equation} separately on sub-samples split by level of economic and institutional development at the ethnic group level.
-The sample is divided along four characteristics, depending on whether the ethnic ancestors of an individual (1) were hunter gatherers or non-hunter gatherers, (2) had high / low level of economic complexity, (3) had high / low level of local jurisdiction and (4) had high / low level of global jurisdiction.\footnote{Economic complexity is captured by the size of local communities (similar to \citet{nunn_giuliano}).
+\paragraph{Empirical results} We provide suggestive evidence of a muted effect by rerunning \hyref{main_eq}{Equation} separately on sub-samples split by level of economic and institutional development at the ethnic group level.
+The sample is divided along four characteristics, depending on whether the ethnic ancestors of an individual (1) were hunter gatherers or non-hunter gatherers, (2) had low / high level of economic complexity, (3) had low / high level of local jurisdiction and (4) had low / high level of global jurisdiction.\footnote{Economic complexity is captured by the size of local communities \citep[similar to][]{nunn_giuliano}.
 Communities of size above 400 are considered as those with high economic complexity.
 If a group had a local jurisdiction of at least 4 levels or global jurisdiction of at least one level, they are considered as communities with high local (global) jurisdiction.
 See \citet{ivs} for more details.}

-The main purpose of this exercise is to compare the slopes across the two samples, not the levels.
+\hyref{reg-IVS-het_eth}{Table} reports the results from our original specification for each sub-sample.
+Note that, irrespective of how the sample is spliced, the U-shaped relationship is maintained.
+However, the main purpose of this exercise is to compare the slopes across the two samples, not the levels.
 Indeed, historical economic development may independently impact other factors such as the level of education or awareness towards climate issues in general.
-We analyze how transmission through the climatic variability at the ancestral level gets muted or amplified in the presence or absence of historical economic protection.
+In this exercise, we analyze how transmission through the climatic variability at the ancestral level gets muted or amplified in the presence or absence of historical economic protection.
 If ancestors had a higher stock of economic and institutional protection then the actual temperature variability would result in a less than one to one transition into climate related ancestral experiences.
 Therefore, to facilitate comparison, we normalize the margin plots we obtain from our separate regressions, so that the minimum point of the predicted level of attention function from both the sub-samples are equalized and values are normalized to be in $[0,1]$.